esstorm/codechecker_kernel/README.rst

 ``codechecker_kernel`` is a simple kernel to run CodeChecker inside a Jupyter notebook.
 It is base on echo_kernel provided in the documentation.
+Make sure you've installed CodeChecker first and that it's in your path when you launch Jupyter.

 Installation
 ------------